-- The range of costs can vary significantly.
+The range of costs can vary significantly.
 For a small organization, some of the larger toolchains may not be affordable.
-On the other hand, some of the smaller tools may not address parts of requirements management that are critical for ASIL D development.
+On the other hand, some of the smaller tools may not address parts of requirements management that are critical for Automotive Safety Integrity Level (ASIL) D development.

-- Are there 100 safety-critical requirements or 5,000?
+Are there 100 safety-critical requirements or 5,000?
 Out of these requirements, how many of them are related to software, hardware, or test cases?
-How large is the HARA and how many safety goals are there?
+How large is the Hazard Analysis and Risk Assessment (HARA), and how many safety goals are there?
 This will define the size of the requirements hierarchy.

-- The selection and integration of a new tool will inevitably impact the use of the exiting toolchains.
+The selection and integration of a new tool will inevitably impact the use of the existing toolchains.

 LHP's requirements management V diagram for the Application Lifecycle Management toolchain

 When researching tools for an organization, it is a common discovery that there is not one tool that meets all of the needs.
 The tools industry has not caught up with the complexity of the safety lifecycle.
 What is found in the marketplace are versions of Application Lifecycle Management (ALM) tools, but what is really needed is an LHP ecosystem-based Safety Lifecycle Management (SLM) toolchain.
 This SLM is based on guidelines for safety-critical development as defined in the 700+ pages of requirements, work products, and methods in standards such as ISO 26262 or the Safety of The Intended Functionality (SOTIF).